randomx10/WRO2025-CHISPATEAM/README.md

 - Dual H-Bridge driver that allows for direction control and PWM-based speed adjustment.
 - Initial controller suffered overheating; L298N offered a robust and thermally safer alternative.
-- Equipped with a built-in heat sink and external fan to improve heat dissipation.
+- Equipped with a built-in heat sink to improve heat dissipation as this controller gets hot quickly.

 **JGA25-370 Gear Motors**

-- Provide strong torque and reliable performance, especially during turns and ramp climbs.
+- Provides strong torque and reliable performance, especially during turns and ramp climbs.
 - Compatible with our power source and robust enough for repeated high-load operations.
 - Low RPM ensures accurate control in precision-based movement challenges.

 **Servo MG945**

-- Handles mechanical arm or gate-style components used to interact with physical game elements.
+- Handles the turning of the robot left/right.
 - Durable metal gears ensure precision and long operational lifespan.
 - Integrated with custom 3D-printed brackets to prevent misalignment and slippage.